antgel/antgel.org/_posts/2011-01-13-a-sabich-haiku.md

 ---
+header:
+  image: "assets/images/header/sabich-1280x375.jpg"
+  image_description: "Sabich in pitta"
+  caption: "Image credit: mentalmanna.com"
 ---
-I haven't blogged for many months.
-This is good as it means I have been doing things in real life.
-I do have some things to get out there, and I'll try to write a bit in coming weeks, but for now...

-Whilst sitting in the library, I was contemplating the way that English people don't have a clue about sabich, but they are all over falafel and sharwama.
-So I wrote my first haiku:
+Procrastinating in the library, I contemplated how tourists don't know what [sabich](https://en.wikipedia.org/wiki/Sabich) is, but show them shawarma and falafel and they're all over it.

 # "The Black Sheep"